A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

-We target the galaxy GHZ2/GLASS-z12\cite{Castellano2022,Naidu2022} ($\alpha=3.498985$, $\delta=-30.324767$) with MIRI to blindly search for the brightest nebular emission lines: [OIII]4959,5007\AA, $H\alpha$, $H\beta$ (with the doublets [NII]6548,6583\AA\ and [SII]6716,6731\AA\ also covered but expected to be too faint at high redshifts).
-The target stands out as the most robust among the extremely distant galaxy candidates found in one of the first sets of deep JWST NIRCam images, part of the GLASS-JWST Early Release Science Program\cite{Treu2022a}, with a UV magnitude of $M_{\rm UV} = -20.5$~mag\cite{Castellano2024}, and a photometric redshift of $z\approx12.0-12.4$.
+We target the galaxy GHZ2/GLASS-z12\cite{Castellano2022,Naidu2022} ($\rm RA=00^h13^m59.76^s$, $\rm DEC=-30^o19'29.11\arcsec$) with MIRI to search for the brightest rest-frame optical nebular emission lines redshifted into the mid-IR regime: [OIII]4959,5007\AA, $H\alpha$, $H\beta$ (with the doublets [NII]6548,6583\AA\ and [SII]6716,6731\AA\ also covered but expected to be too faint to be detected).
+The target stands out as one of the brightest and most robust among the extremely distant galaxy candidates found in deep JWST NIRCam images, with a photometric redshift of $z\approx12.0-12.4$.
+It was found in the outskirts of the galaxy cluster Abell 2744, as part of the GLASS-JWST Early Release Science Program\cite{Treu2022a}, with an absolute rest-frame UV magnitude of $M_{\rm UV} = -20.5$~mag\cite{Castellano2024} and a inferred stellar mass\cite{Naidu2022} close to $10^9\,M_\odot$, despite its compact morphology\cite{Ono2023} ($R_e\lesssim50\,$pc) and moderate gravitational amplification of\cite{Bergamini2023} $\mu\approx1.3$ (see Methods for a deeper discussion on the gravitational amplification).

 The MIRI observations were conducted on October 25-29, 2023, using the low resolution spectrometer (LRS) slit mode (resolving power $R\approx50-200$), with a total integration on-source exposure time of 9\,h (see details in the Methods).
 The main advantage of this mode relies on its large spectral coverage, which provides sensitive observations across $\approx5–12\,\mu$m, covering at least one of the aforementioned lines across $z\approx7-20$.
 Data reduction was performed using the standard JWST pipeline with some additional steps as described in the Methods.